-Additionally, over time we will need to transition from receiving the services that Genscript is currently providing to performing such activities internally.
+Additionally, we have been in the process of transitioning away from Genscript for these services to perform them internally, and we expect to continue that process.
 If we do not have adequate financial resources or personnel and systems in place at the time that we assume responsibilities for such services, we may not be successful in effectively or efficiently transitioning these services from Genscript, which could disrupt our business and have a material adverse effect on our financial condition and results of operations.
 Even if we are able to successfully transition these services, they may be more expensive or less efficient than the services we are receiving from Genscript during the transition period.